Bayesian semi-parametric G-computation for causal inference in a cohort study with MNAR dropout and death: Analysis of the Betula data

 \subsection{Sensitivity parameters}

-Our approach allows uncertainty about untestable assumptions by specifying priors for the sensitivity parameters described in Section 3.
+Our approach allows uncertainty about untestable assumptions by specifying priors for the sensitivity parameters described in Section 3.2.
 We restrict the parameters to a plausible range of values, reflecting the authors' beliefs about the unknown quantities.

-In Assumption 4, the sensitivity parameter $c(\bar{z}_j)$ reflects the average difference in potential outcomes due to unmeasured confounding.
+In Section 3.2, the sensitivity parameter $c(\bar{z}_j)$ reflects the average difference in potential outcomes due to unmeasured confounding (violation of Assumption 3).
 For the Betula data, when studying the effect of widowhood on cognition, one concern may be that the association is confounded by a healthy lifestyle, such as a healthy diet and/or exercise, something that is often shared within couples.
 Couples with a healthy lifestyle live longer and may have better cognitive performance than couples with a less healthy lifestyle.
 This information is not available from the database.
 Hence, it is a potential unmeasured confounder.
 Here, we assume $c(z_j)<0$ and $c(z'_j)>0$, reflecting that exposed (widowed) individuals are less healthy compared to unexposed (married) individuals.
 We further assume the effect is equal for exposed and unexposed.
 That is, we assume $c(z_j)=-\xi_j$ and $c(z'_j)=\xi_j$.
-Here, we specify a uniform prior on the sensitivity parameters, $\xi_j\sim \mathrm{Unif}(0, U_{\xi_j}),$ where we assume the upper bound using the observed data is $U_{\xi_j}= \frac{1}{2}\times SD(Y_j \mid \bar{y}_{j-1}, \bar{z}_{j}, \bar{w}_{j}, \bar{r}_j=1, \bar{s}_j=1, x_0).$ That is, we expect the sensitivity parameter not to be bigger than one-half standard deviation of the outcome conditional on the history of the joint process.
+Here, we specify a uniform prior on the sensitivity parameters, $\xi_j\sim \mathrm{Unif}(0, U_{\xi_j}),$ with upper bound $U_{\xi_j}= \frac{1}{2}\times SD(Y_j \mid \bar{y}_{j-1}, \bar{z}_{j}, \bar{w}_{j}, \bar{r}_j=1, \bar{s}_j=1, x_0).$ That is, we expect the sensitivity parameter not to be bigger than one-half standard deviation of the outcome conditional on the history of the joint process.
+This approximately corresponds to an effect size similar to that found in previous literature on the effect of Mediterranean diet on memory (\cite{radd2018effect}).